Albert Levitt: Perennial candidate and death

 Among the cases Levitt was involved in during his final years was a defamation suit brought by the Knights of Columbus regarding a pamphlet distributed during the 1960 presidential campaign.
 Levitt appeared for the defendants in federal court in North Carolina by special permission, and the case was settled for $1.
 After the case of Baker v.
 Carr required state legislative districts to be based on population, a New Hampshire constitutional convention devised a plan to be approved by the voters at the 1964 elections and implemented for the next elections.
 Levitt sued to have a plan implemented in time for the 1964 elections, but a three-judge panel of federal judges refused, citing the disruption it would cause in the election process.
 He served as national director of the Thomas Jefferson Society of the United States.
 Though he supported Kennedy as being willing to separate his religion from his loyalty to the U.S., Levitt stated that two representatives, including House Speaker John W. McCormack, were nationals of the Vatican.
 He continued to warn against the "subversive" political activities of the Catholic Church.

 Levitt spent time devising a peace plan for Rhodesia, making proposals for power-sharing between the races there.
 He corresponded with several officials, both in Britain and in Africa.
 In September 1967, Levitt appeared before the Senate Foreign Relations Committee, opining that President Lyndon B. Johnson was violating the Constitution by prosecuting the Vietnam War and by imposing sanctions on Rhodesia.

-Levitt died June 18, 1968 in Manchester, New Hampshire.
-He was survived by his second wife, Lilla Grew Levitt, his daughter and a granddaughter.
+Levitt died on June 18, 1968, in Manchester, New Hampshire.
+He was survived by his second wife, Lilla Grew Levitt, his daughter, and a granddaughter.
 Olmstead noted his passing, calling him "the unbelievable, improbable little character" whose attacks on the Roraback machine were responsible for Cross's election in 1930.